Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Learning Algorithm Materials

 \subsection{PET Detectors}

 The study is conducted using two different detector types, where one detector is based on a one-to-one coupled scintillator design, and the other detector is based on a semi-monolithic scintillator design (see \cref{fig:SensorsAndDetectors}).
-Both scintillator concepts are coupled to sensor tile holding \numproduct{4x4} digital \acp{SiPM} (DPC3200-22, Philips Digital Photon Counting, Aachen \cite{Frach2010}).
+Each scintillator concept is glue-coupled (Meltmount, Cargille Laboratories) to a sensor tile holding \numproduct{4x4} digital \acp{SiPM} (DPC3200-22, Philips Digital Photon Counting, Aachen \cite{Frach2010}).
 Each \ac{SiPM} is formed by \numproduct{2 x 2} readout channels (also called pixels) and a twin \acl{TDC}, where one readout channel consists of \num{3200} \acp{SPAD}.
 Each \ac{SiPM} of a sensor tile works independently and follows a configured acquisition sequence if a pre-defined internal two-level trigger scheme is fulfilled.
 After the reception of a trigger, it is checked during the validation phase if the geometrical distribution of discharged \acp{SPAD} met the configured requirement.
 If both trigger thresholds are fulfilled, the acquisition is continued.
 Each triggered \ac{SiPM} provides information that encloses a timestamp and four pixel photon count values, called a hit.
+Both scintillators use LYSO as scintillation material (Crystal Photonics, Sanford).
 Concerning the scintillator architecture, an array of \numproduct{8x8} LYSO segments of \qty{4.0}{\milli \metre} pitch and \qty{19.0}{\milli \metre} height is utilized in the one-to-one coupled design.
 Each segment is wrapped with \ac{ESR} foil and covers the pitch of one pixel.
 The semi-monolithic detector concept comprises eight monolithic LYSO slabs, each having a volume of \qtyproduct{3.9 x 31.9 x 19.0}{\milli \metre}.
-Each slab aligns with one row of pixels.
-Between every second slab is \ac{ESR} foil located to reduce light sharing between readout regions.
+Each slab aligns with one row of pixels. \ac{ESR} foil is located between every second slab and on the laterals walls to reduce light sharing between trigger and readout regions.
 The slab detector is able to provide intrinsic \ac{DOI} information due to its monolithic characteristics.
 Not all \acp{SiPM} that are partly covered by a slab might be triggered and send hit data corresponding to a $\gamma$-interaction due to the independent operation of the \acp{SiPM}.